 What time does The Masters start today?

-Everything you need to know ahead of the third round at Augusta National
+Everything you need to know ahead of the final round at Augusta National

-The Masters continues on Saturday with Scottie Scheffler surging into a commanding five-shot lead ahead of Shane Lowry and Hideki Matsuyama at Augusta National.
+The Masters concludes on Sunday with Scottie Scheffler holding a three-shot lead over Cameron Smith and the potential for a classic head-to-head match-up at Augusta National.

-The story of the week, though, continues to be Tiger Woods as he made it through to the weekend at +1 on his return to golf after 18 months out following his near-fatal car crash.
+The story of the week was Tiger Woods as he made it through to the weekend at +1 on his return to golf after 18 months out following his near-fatal car crash, although he struggled on Saturday - posting his worst-ever Masters score and sits on +7.

-Scheffler produced a stunning round of five-under on Friday to move to -8 as the World No. 1 tamed challenging conditions and moved clear of the chasing pack with the biggest halfway lead in Masters history.
+South Korea’s Sungjae Im is two shots back from Smith following a Saturday 71, meaning he trails Scheffler by five.

-Dustin Johnson and Cameron Smith are a shot further back of Lowry and Matsuyama, while Jordan Spieth, Bryson DeChambeau, Brooks Koepka and Xander Schauffele were among those to miss the cut.
+Ireland’s Shane Lowry and 2011 champion Charl Schwartzel are seven shots off the pace following matching rounds of 73, with 2016 winner Danny Willett on level par and Rory McIlroy and Tommy Fleetwood part of a five-strong group on one over.

 Here is everything you need to know.